 Make Twice Baked Potatoes for a perfectly portioned delicious dinner side dish that can be made in advance!

 These potatoes are a definite favorite in my family.
-When my siblings and I were kids, twice baked potatoes were often requested as part of our birthday dinners along side another favorite– beef brisket (coming soon!).
+When my siblings and I were kids, twice baked potatoes were often requested as part of our birthday dinners along side another favorite– beef brisket.
+They are also really good along side baby back ribs.

-Oh and another great thing about these potatoes is that you can make them ahead of time.
-You bake the potatoes, mix up all the filling, fill the shells, and then put them in the fridge until you want to bake them.
-And they’re already perfectly portioned!
-Enjoy!
+Oh, and another great thing about these potatoes is that you can make them ahead of time.
+You bake the potatoes, mix up all the filling, stuff the shells, and then put them in the fridge until you want to bake them.
+I really like that they are already portioned because then you know exactly how many people you can feed… unless they decide to go back for seconds!

 - 4 baking potatoes (about 2 pounds)